[This post was updated January 2023]

 This doesn’t mean that you should dump your social media campaigns, as they can be a great way to stay front-of-mind for potential returning visitors.
-It does, however, mean that you should really be weighing just how much time is worth spending on clever Instagram pictures.
+It is just a reminder to consider all the different avenues that traffic takes.

-TripAdvisor will show up in your Social Media referrals.
+TripAdvisor will show up in your Social Media referrals as well.

 BEHAVIOR – WHAT ARE YOUR VISITORS DOING?

 Head down the left-hand menu of your Analytics to revise the Behavior section.
 Once again, I’d encourage you to navigate the various tabs.

 This gives you an idea as to which specific pages on your site are popular and also which ones may be a problem.
 ‘Landing Pages’ is especially useful when you are using Segments, which I will explain shortly.

 SECTION 3: GET ACTIONABLE INFORMATION

 We’ve just taken a basic tour of your Analytics.
-To this point, you may have learned a few things, but most probably, you have seen a bunch of numbers, and you’re not sure what to do with them.
+To this point you may have learned a few things, but probably you have just seen a whole bunch of numbers, and you’re not sure what to do with them.
+That is understandable!

 Context is king.
 The problem of looking at Google Analytics just once is that it’s like looking at one image from a feature-length film.
 Where did you come from?
 Where are you going?
 It’s impossible to say just from looking at it once.

 One particularly useful thing to do in Analytics is compare months with months.
-Given that the tourism business is seasonal, you need to both compare your performance against the most recent month but also against the same month from last year.
+Given that the tourism business is seasonal, you need to both compare your performance against the most recent month and also against the same month from last year.